daisuke359/linkedin-clone/README.md

 # Linkedin Clone

-This is a social media app using React, redux, and firebase.
+This is a social media app using React, redux and firebase.

 ## Website